Doctor of Musical Arts in Composition

 Composition students must present a public program of original compositions approximately 45 minutes in length and participate in at least one work as either a performer or conductor.

 All recitals and public appearances required for the D.M.A. are graded by the performance members of the student's graduate advisory committee.
 The student must achieve at least a grade of B on each recital for satisfactory completion of degree requirements.

 Written and Oral Comprehensive Examinations

-Composition doctoral students must take written examinations in music theory and musicology when most of the course work has been completed and the research skills/responsible scholarship requirements have been fulfilled.
-All diagnostic deficiencies must be satisfied before taking the written and oral comprehensive exams.
-After successful completion of the written examinations, the student is eligible to schedule the oral comprehensive examination administered by the student’s graduate advisory committee.
+Composition doctoral students must take written qualifying examinations in composition, music theory and musicology when most of the course work has been completed and the research skills/responsible scholarship requirements have been fulfilled.
+All diagnostic deficiencies must be satisfied before taking the written qualifying and oral comprehensive exams.
+After successful completion of the written qualifying examinations, the student is eligible to schedule the oral comprehensive examination administered by the student’s graduate advisory committee.